 Employment tribunal claimants normally have to notify ACAS of their complaint before putting in a tribunal claim.
 Known as ‘Early conciliation’, this gives an opportunity to resolve the dispute through conciliation before going to a tribunal.

 Notification to ACAS can be through a form submitted online, or by telephone.
 Go to tell.acas.org.uk.

-The rules do not mean the claimant or employer has to engage with ACAS.
-If either party is unwilling to conciliate, or if conciliation is unsuccessful, the claim can go to a tribunal.
+The rules do not mean that the claimant or employer has to engage with ACAS.
+If either party is unwilling to conciliate, or if conciliation is unsuccessful, ACAS can issue the certificate allowing the claim to proceed to the tribunal.

-If you want to sue someone else in addition to the employer, for example an individual, you have to fill out a separate Early Conciliation form for each.
+If you want to claim against someone else in addition to the employer, for example an individual, you have to fill out a separate Early Conciliation form for each.

-The Early Conciliation scheme is on top of other rules encouraging use of internal grievance or disciplinary procedures: see Grievance, disciplinary and other procedures.
+The Early Conciliation scheme is in addition to other rules encouraging use of internal grievance or disciplinary procedures: see Grievance, disciplinary and other procedures.

 On Northern Ireland more generally, see Northern Ireland disability discrimination law.